Marjia029/W3_JavaScript_Assignment/README.md

 This project is suitable for anyone looking to develop a vacation rental or property listing platform, or for learning HTML, CSS, and JavaScript basics in a responsive design.

 ## Features
+- ☰ **Responsive Navbar** - Navbar is Hiddine in mobile view.
+It pops up clicking user icon.
+- 🌍 **Responsive Region and Currency Selection** - User can select region and currency of their choice.
+- ➦ **Responsive Share and Copy Link Options** - User can Copy link and share the content.
+- 📂 **Save Option** - User can save the content and the state is not change on reloading the webpage.
+- 🖼️ **Full Gallery and Image View** - User can see the full image gallery and full image from the gallery.
+They can also see the previous image and next image from the full image view.
+- 👨‍👩‍👦‍👦 **Travelers Selection** - User can select the desire number of travelers to book the rooms and see the pricing.
+The least number of travelers is set to 1 adults.
 - 🏠 **Property Listings** - Showcase various properties with images and descriptions.
 - 🔍 **Search Functionality** - Users can filter properties by location, dates, and number of guests.
 - 📅 **Availability Calendar** - Integrated calendar to display booking availability.